01yzzyu/yzzyu.github.io/_pages/about.md

 I intend to pursue my Ph.D. degree now.

-My research interests include Energy Economics ,computer vision and AI for Science (Medical).
+My research interests include Energy Economics ,Computer Vision and AI for Science (Medical).
 You may relate to [my personal CV](https://01yzzyu.github.io/yzzyu.github.io/assets/CV(2).pdf) for more information.

+My long-term research goal is to develop intelligent machines that can actively perceive, analyze, and interpret human states, behaviors, and underlying motivations in dynamic scenes.

 Outside of research, I’m a big fan of the Los Angeles Lakers.
 My GOATs are Lionel Messi⚽ and LeBron James🏀 in their respective fields.
 In my free time, I enjoy playing basketball🏀 a lot.